-To activate your SSL certificate, please see your Ubidots accounts and request the SSL for free and Ubidots will reply within 48 hours updating you to the activation of HTTPS in your application.
-Click here to learn more for how to request your applications SSL certificate.
+To activate your SSL certificate, please see your Ubidots accounts and request the SSL for free and Ubidots will reply within 48 hours updating you on the activation of HTTPS in your application.
+Click here to learn more about how to request your application's SSL certificate.

 MQTT with TLS Encryption